Changing to Synthetic Engine oil

 • 1 POST

 I have a 92 Ford explorer with 470,000 miles.
 I know it still runs fine.
 I change my engine oil every 3,000 mi.
 My problem is I usually have to add about a quart of oil once a month, but only when I drive it hard for long distances.
 Being that it's an old vehicle I check for oil leaks inside the engine compartment and under the vehicle.
 The only wet (visible damp) spot I found was on the driver's side valve cover.
 I wouldn't call it a leak.
-Is this oil consumption normal?
-When should the front suspension springs be replaced?
+Is this oil consumption normal? when should the front suspension springs be replaced?

-Monday, April 1st, 2019 AT 12:51 PM (Merged)
+Apr 1, 2019 at 12:51 PM (Merged)

 LOVESCARS